 A test of polynomial distributed lag shows (Table 8), that the p-values on the linear and quadratic terms were both extremely significant.
 This indicates that the relationship between ΔGAP and ΔOUTPUT was nonlinear and could display an inverse U-shaped pattern.
 The opposite would have disconfirmed the ABCT.
 The five earliest lags have positive coefficients (not significant at the 10% level) and the final three lags have negative coefficients.
 Only lags 7 and 8 have point estimates that seriously diverge from zero.
 Perhaps sample size is problematic.
 Finally, the Durbin-Watson test indicates white-noise errors.
 This indicates that the lag length selection is not problematic.

 To determine whether one of a pair of variables was better at forecasting a third, they perform a Diebold-Mariano (D-M) test for differences in the forecast errors of two models.
 The first model is ΔMZM predicting ΔOUTPUT.
 The second is ΔGAP predicting ΔOUTPUT.
 A squared loss function was used to compute z-scores to determine if there is a statistically significant difference between the forecasting power of two models.
 Recursive, pseudo-out-of-sample forecasts were estimated for two different models starting in 1988.
 The null hypothesis is that the expected value of the difference between the squared errors is zero.
-At every steps, the z-scores indicate no model is better than the other at predicting ΔOUTPUT.
+At every step, the z-scores indicate no model is better than the other at predicting ΔOUTPUT.

 The authors argue that the results overall appear ambiguous.
 In fact, the evidence for ABCT seems positive, but some people may see it as very equivocal.
-Because money should have caused interest gap which would have, in turn, caused output changes.
+Because money should have caused an interest gap which would have, in turn, caused output changes.
 The first (second) mechanism is true (untrue) for IRA and FEVD analyses, and the reverse pattern was observed from Granger test, even though the first mechanism is still apparent from Polynomial Distributed Lag.
 In other words, the result was highly dependent on the methods.

 One of the primary difficulties with this analysis is determining whether MZM is a good indicator of reserves.
 Part of the problem here is that many Austrian Business Cycle theorists speak of the supply of money rather than reserves as the variable that is manipulated by the monetary authority.